ezsystems/ezpersonalization-documentation/docs/ecommerce_plugins/magento2.md

 The Magento2 Recommendation module needs connection to the Yoochoose configuration server: `admin.yoochoose.net`

-Both http (port 80) and https (port 443) ports must be open for outbound TCP connections.
+Both HTTP (port 80) and HTTPS (port 443) ports must be open for outbound TCP connections.
 You cannot build the firewall rule based on the IP addresses.
 The Yoochoose infrastructure is located in the AWS cloud and the IP addresses can change.